Test ID: CINP Cortisol, Serum, LC-MS/MS, Serum

 Cortisol, the main glucocorticoid (representing 75%-95% of the plasma corticoids), plays a critical role in glucose metabolism and in the body's response to stress.
 Both hypercortisolism and hypocortisolism can cause disease.

 Cortisol levels are regulated by adrenocorticotropic hormone (ACTH), which is synthesized by the pituitary in response to corticotropin releasing hormone (CRH).
-CRH is released in a cyclic fashion by the hypothalamus, resulting in diurnal peaks (6-8 a.m.) and nadirs (11 p.m.) in plasma ACTH and cortisol levels.
+CRH is released in a cyclic fashion by the hypothalamus, resulting in diurnal peaks (6-8 a.m.) and troughs (11 p.m.) in plasma ACTH and cortisol levels.

 Pathological hypercortisolism due to endogenous or exogenous glucocorticoids is termed Cushing syndrome.
 Signs and symptoms of pathological hypercortisolism may include central obesity, hypertension, hyperglycemia, hirsutism, muscle weakness, and osteoporosis.
 However, these symptoms and signs are not specific for pathological hypercortisolism.
 The majority of individuals with some or all of the symptoms and signs will not suffer from Cushing syndrome.